 The comprehensive examination is a benchmark requirement of the PhD Program in Epidemiology.
-The purpose of this exam is to determine whether the student has achieved competencies in the fundamental elements of epidemiologic and biostatistical methods at a level sufficient to advance professionally in our field.
-Students are expected to demonstrate sufficient mastery of the overall foundations of epidemiologic science that they can successfully engage in the next phase of training, which is the dissertation process.
+Its purpose is to determine whether the student has achieved competencies in the fundamental elements of epidemiologic and biostatistical methods at a level sufficient to perform doctoral research and engage in the dissertation process.
 Accordingly, the examination covers material from required core courses in epidemiology and biostatistics.
 It is comprised of a two-part written examination and an oral examination.